3 separate articles on wall patterns can be found in Walling Treasures

 A brief look at some of the dry stone buildings found in the quarries walia, blast shelters, wheelhouses and a garderobe.

-2. From the Pyramids to The Wailing Wall: An Overview of the Dry Stone Structures of the North Wales Slate Industry. (pdf) In Dry Stone Walls as Part of the Cultural Landscape.
+2. From the The Wailing Wall to the Pyramids: An Overview of the Dry Stone Structures of the North Wales Slate Industry. (pdf) In Dry Stone Walls as Part of the Cultural Landscape.
 Proceedings of the 12th International Dry Stone Wall Congress 2010.
 DSWA.
 2010.

 How the North Wales Industry has affected the landscape in terms of communities and walls, the megalithic dry stone structures it has left behind and how this heritage is largely unknown and neglected.